Why Use Kratom Tea? What Are The Benefits?

 If you’re not going to reboil your kratom right away, you can leave it in the freezer for later.
-I like to save two or three batches of kratom from old brews and combine them together later to get the equivalent of a full dose.
+I like to save two or three batches of kratom from old brews and combine them later to get the equivalent of a full dose.

-If you know you’re going to be reboiling your kratom, you can plan ahead by preparing a LemonTek or freeze extraction on your second wash.
-Doing these techniques on your second wash will unlock more of the latent alkaloids, so your first and second batch will be more similar in strength.
+If you know you’re going to be reboiling your kratom, you can plan by preparing a LemonTek or freeze extraction on your second wash.
+Doing these techniques on your second wash will unlock more of the latent alkaloids, so your first and second batches will be more similar in strength.

 Mixing Kratom & Other Herbal Teas

 Kratom mixes quite well with other herbal teas.
-This is especially true if you are able to get your hands on crushed kratom leaf.
+This is especially true if you can get your hands on crushed kratom leaf.
 Crushed kratom leaf is a tea leaf, and it’s really easy to mix with other teas to make a delicious tea blend.

 Even if you don’t have access to crushed leaf kratom, you may find that you can synergize your kratom with other herbal teas.
 Some teas can complement the effects of kratom quite nicely.
 Others can help to mask the flavor.

 Here are a few examples of herbs that compliment kratom tea:

 1. Yerba Matè

 Yerba matè is a South American tree known for its high caffeine content.
 It provides a similar amount of stimulation as coffee but is far less likely to cause jitters and anxiety.

-If you’re able to source crushed kratom leaves, you can simply mix your matè and kratom 50/50 and prepare it as you normally would.
+If you’re able to source crushed kratom leaves, you can simply mix your matè and kratom 50/50 and prepare them as you normally would.